bernie-skipole/indipyclient/docs/source/usage/installation.rst

 Notes
 =====

 You could run the INDI service and drivers on one machine, and indipyclient on another if you specify the host and ports to connect to.
-However a more secure method would be to run both on the same machine using the default localhost, so the port is not open to network connections.
-You can still uses the terminal remotely, by calling the INDI server using SSH, and in the SSH session, open the client by running indipyclient.
+However a more secure method would be to run both on the same machine using the default localhost, and do not open the port to network connections.
+You can still uses the terminal remotely, by calling the machine using SSH, and in the SSH session, open the client by running indipyclient.

 You should note that indipyclient relies on the Python Curses standard library package, and this is not available on Windows, in which case using an SSH connection and running indipyclient on the server is the best option.